Huawei FreeBuds SE 4

 • Battery life of the charging case is 40 hours on Huawei FreeBuds SE 4 and 24 hours on JBL Sense Lite.

-• AAC support is available on Huawei FreeBuds SE 4 but not available on JBL Sense Lite.
+• AAC support is present on Huawei FreeBuds SE 4 but not available on JBL Sense Lite.

-• Ambient sound mode is available on Huawei FreeBuds SE 4 but not available on JBL Sense Lite.
+• Ambient sound mode is available on Huawei FreeBuds SE 4 but not present on JBL Sense Lite.

-• Number of microphones is 6 on Huawei FreeBuds SE 4 and 4 on JBL Sense Lite.
+• The number of microphones is 6 on Huawei FreeBuds SE 4 and 4 on JBL Sense Lite.

 Specs Comparison